The information on this page is regularly updated.

 COVID-19 can spread quickly in crowded indoor spaces with limited or no airflow.

-The Australian Department of Health (DOH) recommends improving airflow when you’re indoors to reduce your chance of exposure to COVID-19.
+The Australian Department of Health and Aged Care recommends improving airflow when you’re indoors to reduce transmission of COVID-19.

 COVID-19 temporary support measures

-The NDIA has extended the following support measures to help participants and providers safely deliver and receive supports.
+The NDIA offers a range of support measures to help participants and providers safely receive and deliver supports, including:

-- more flexibility to help certain participants across all states and territories access meal preparation and delivery support
+- flexibility to help participants impacted by COVID-19 access meal preparation and delivery support

 - access to low-cost assistive technology